Answers to commonly asked questions about Technical and Career School/Center Accreditation

 Contact the registrar of your institution, who can validate its accreditation status and provide proof that you received your certificate/diploma.

-How can I get a copy of an institution’s evaluation report or self-study?
+How can I get a copy of an institution’s accreditation report or self-study?

 NEASC does not release institutional reports or correspondence (view NEASC policies for more details).
 Some institutions post their reports and self-studies on their websites.
-If you have an interest in a particular institution's evaluation report or self-study, contact the chief executive officer of the institution.
+You can also contact the chief executive officer of the institution.